stepzen-dev/workshop-graphql-frontend/README.md

 ### Excercise 1

-This application is using a mocked GraphQL API for Github, you can explore it in [StepZen GraphQL Studio](https://graphql.stepzen.com/github) or using GraphiQL.
-From StepZen GraphQL Studio you can find the GraphQL API endpoint that leads to GraphiQL in the top-right of your screen (or [here](https://graphql69.stepzen.net/api/690af4e7ebf2cdcbd4fb6200eb503c4f/__graphql)).
+This application is using a mocked GraphQL API for Github and DEV.to, you can explore it in [StepZen GraphQL Studio](https://graphql.stepzen.com/devto,github) or using GraphiQL.
+From StepZen GraphQL Studio you can find the GraphQL API endpoint that leads to GraphiQL in the top-right of your screen (or [here](https://graphql39.stepzen.net/api/39ecd3e09001763c963ca2053649ad85/__graphql)).

-Run the following query that will combine information from a (mocked) Github user and its repositories:
+Run the following query that will combine information from a (mocked) Github user and its repositories, and articles from DEV.to:

 ```graphql
 {